 Clay cat litter was invented in 1947 by H. Edward Lowe, a successful businessman in the building supply industry.
 First, wet clay is gathered from below the earth's surface (about 30-40 feet down) and carried away to processing plants for drying.
 The clay is then broken into smaller pieces and loaded into a 2000-degree F kiln, which bakes away any moisture.

 Next, the clay is crushed, sifted, crushed again, and ground up.
-Clumping clay litters go through an extra step where sodium bentonite, another type of natural clay that swells when it contacts moisture, is added to the mix.
+Clay clumping litters go through an extra step where sodium bentonite, another type of natural clay that swells when it contacts moisture, is added to the mix.
 Some companies then add dust-reducers and scents to their litter before sending it off for packaging.

 Since clay can be found in the natural world, pet parents and manufacturers assumed it'd be a safe potty-box medium.
 However, the aluminum silicates and minerals clay is made of have some problematic traits.